citymaus/RaspberryPi-HackerApt/README.md

 # HackerApt
-**HackerApt** is an Apache website designed to display on a RaspberryPi3-cobbled hardware setup.
+**HackerApt** is an Apache web application designed to display on a RaspberryPi3-cobbled hardware setup.

 HackerApt contains two projects.
 ## /html